kamilburda/batcher/dev/_pages/Usage.md

 To export layers, simply press the `Export` button.

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings).
-Layer names are used as filenames by default.

 For information on procedures and constraints, see [Procedures and Constraints](#procedures-and-constraints) below.